Not disappointed, election has galvanised Cong workers: Tharoor on losing party prez polls | Politics

 Abdullah also said though he and his father Sheikh Abdullah had suffered at the hands of the Congress, he believes the party can help save the country.

-Senior Congress leaders and former Union ministers Shivraj Patil, Sushilkumar Shinde and Mani Shankar Aiyar were present at the book launch, besides Kidwai.
+Besides Kidwai, Tharoor, Abdullah and Aiyar, senior Congress leaders and former Union ministers Shivraj Patil and Sushilkumar Shinde were present at the book launch.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)